An idea to transform outdoor exercise

 - Campaign toured France in 2016

-In 2017, NFC partnered with Fit Radio to launch a sponsor-supported 2018 National Fitness Campaign across the United States.
+In 2017, NFC partnered with Fit Radio to launch a sponsor-funded 2018 National Fitness Campaign in 100 communities across the United States.